Nebo15/onedayofmine.web/www/api_doc/doc.markdown

     app://moments/:id

-All commens can be accessed via URI fragment, for example
+All elements can be accessed via URI fragment with ID, for example

     app://days/:id#:comment_id

 should open day with `id=:id` and scroll page to comment with `id=:comment_id`.
+Same can be applyed to moments and other elements.

 ## Known bugs ##
 ### API documentation bugs ###